GoogleCloudPlatform/cloud-data-quality/README.md

 ## Introductions

-`CloudDQ` is a cloud-native, declarative, and scalable Data Quality validation framework.
+`CloudDQ` is a cloud-native, declarative, and scalable Data Quality validation framework for Google BigQuery.

 Data Quality validation tests can be defined using a flexible and reusable YAML configurations language.
 For each rule binding definition in the YAML configs, `CloudDQ` creates a corresponding SQL view in your Data Warehouse.
 It then executes the view and collects the data quality validation outputs into a summary table for reporting and visualization.